 The RRC re-establishment delay is defined as the time from the start of time period T3, to the moment when the UE starts to send PRACH preambles to cell 2 for sending the RRCReestablishmentRequest message to cell 2.

-The RRC re-establishment delay to a known NR intra frequency cell with CCA shall be less than [TBD] s.
+The RRC re-establishment delay to a known NR intra frequency cell with CCA shall be less than 1350 + MAX (200, (5+K1) x 20) ms.

 The rate of correct RRC re-establishments observed during repeated tests shall be at least 90%.